neondatabase/website/content/docs/guides/vercel-postgres-transition-guide.md

 - [Vercel announcement](https://vercel.com/blog/introducing-the-vercel-marketplace)
 - [Neon announcement](https://neon.tech/blog/leveling-up-our-partnership-with-vercel)

-**No action is required on your part**.
-The transition will happen automatically without disrupting your applications.
-However, transitioning to a new platform can raise many questions.
-In this guide, we'll try to answer as many of those questions as possible.
+**No action is needed on your part**.
+The transition will be performed automatically without disruption to your applications.
+We know moving to a new platform may bring up questions, so we’ve prepared this guide to answer as many as possible so that you have a full understanding of the process and where to begin after the transition is complete.

 ## About the transition

 ### Why is this transition happening?

 Last year, Vercel introduced Vercel Postgres (powered by Neon) as part of their platform.
 To provide a wider variety of solutions and integrations for its customers, Vercel is shifting to a different model.
-Instead of providing Vercel-managed solutions, Vercel is launching the [Vercel Marketplace](https://vercel.com/marketplace), where you can easily integrate first-party services, including Neon Postgres, into your Vercel projects.
+Instead of providing Vercel-managed storage solutions, Vercel is launching the [Vercel Marketplace](https://vercel.com/marketplace), where you can easily integrate first-party services, such as Neon Postgres, into your Vercel projects.

 While Vercel Postgres is powered by Neon, it was not able to support all of Neon's upgrades and features.
 By transitioning to Neon Postgres, developers will gain  full access to Neon's feature set and usage plans, providing better database experience.
 Vercel's new Marketplace model makes this possible.